New Business Start-Up's

 Starting a business can be a very daunting time but don't let that put you off!
 I come across so many people with great business ideas but they aren't sure how to put them into practice and the idea of pulling the ideas together can be frightening to say the least.

-I have been self-employed for eight years now and even though it has been a rollercoaster of a ride with up's and down's along the way it certainly has been thrilling to say the least.
-Below are my top 10 steps to help you start your own business:
+I have been self-employed for six years now and even though it has been a rollercoaster of a ride with up's and down's along the way it certainly has been thrilling to say the least.
+Below are my 10 steps to help you create your own business:

 - Think of a name and the structure of your company.
 Will you want to be a sole-trader or maybe Ltd?
 Register with the HMRC and let them know that you are now self-employed.